Mubarokahh/DevOps-Projects/Project 3.md

   ## Step 2: Installing NodeJS on the Server

  * To install NodeJS, run:

+`sudo apt-get install -y nodejs`

   This command installs both NodeJS and NPM (Node Package Manager)

   ![image](https://github.com/Mubarokahh/DevOps-Projects/assets/135038657/d5e54d63-89a9-41b2-a2da-bc9811a3aba6)

   ## STEP 3:Application Code Setup
-  * Creating a new directory: ` mkdir Todo`
+  * Creating a new directory:

+     ` mkdir Todo`
-  * To verify that the directory is created: `ls`
+  * To verify that the directory is created:

+    `ls`
-  * Changing the current directory to work in Todo directory:  `cd Todo`
+  * Changing the current directory to work in Todo directory:

+ `cd Todo`
-  * Initializing my project which will create package.json with this command:  `npm init`
+  * Initializing my project which will create package.json with this command:

+      `npm init`

   * Following the prompt and accept to write out the package.json file

     ![image](https://github.com/Mubarokahh/DevOps-Projects/assets/135038657/49c9efa3-e275-46d9-9b14-b734c0e1102f)

   ## STEP 4:Installing ExpressJS
-  * To use express, install it via npm :` npm install express`
+  * To use express, install it via npm :

+    ` npm install express`
-  * Creating a new file index.js:` touch index.js`
+  * Creating a new file index.js:

+    ` touch index.js`
-  * Installing the dotenv module:` npm install dotenv`
+  * Installing the dotenv module:

+    ` npm install dotenv`

    ![image](https://github.com/Mubarokahh/DevOps-Projects/assets/135038657/ff6d7775-48ab-4fcd-be92-c51063d36d6a)

-  * To edit the index.js file creted: vim index.js
+  * To edit the index.js file creted:

+    `vim index.js`

   * Enter the following script into the file

 ` const express = require('express');